neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 Curiously, EM doesn't use fibers in its internal implementation, and it uses  hreads very sparingly, mainly because it's older than both the native thread implementation and the fiber implementation.
 It uses an event loop, a combination of non-blocking system calls for IO, and a thread pool when it has to manage calls that are blocking.

-First iteration of the fore-mentioned system was implemented using *EventMachine* as the main concurrency crutch.
+First iteration of the aforementioned system was implemented using *EventMachine* as the main concurrency crutch.
 It kept many non-blocking connections open, and reacted to data as it came in.
 Each endpoint had an associated handler that got called when new data came in.

 This worked fine for a while, but as requirements changed and the domain grew bigger, it became hard to model and implement the requirements using handlers and callbacks.
 These techniques, while not inherently bad, often result in code that is very nested and execution that is non-sequential, especially if you're not using deferrables/promises as a facelift for the asynchronous parts of the code.